Answer questions, strike the dragon, and clear every world — Years 1 to 7.

 For Parents & Teachers

 What this is.
-Batmath is a free maths practice game for primary-school children, Years 1–6 (England National Curriculum, Key Stages 1–2).
+Batmath is a free maths practice game for primary-school children, Years 1–6, plus an optional Year 7 challenge tier (England National Curriculum, Key Stages 1–3).
 The child picks their year group, then defeats a friendly cartoon dragon by answering maths questions matched to that year.

 No punishment by design.
 A wrong answer never harms the player or ends the game.
 The child gets an encouraging hint and a second try (and can tap “Show me how” for a worked method at any point).
 This is deliberate — error-punishment in early maths raises maths anxiety.